Table of Contents

 Eccyesis or tubal pregnancy as ectopic pregnancy

-In the case of ectopic pregnancy, the implantation of a blastocyst outside the uterine cavity takes place (cavum uteri (uterine cavity)).
+In the case of ectopic pregnancy, the implantation of a blastocyst outside the uterine cavity (cavum uteri) takes place.

 Epidemiology of Ectopic Pregnancy

-Cases of ectopic pregnancies occur worldwide much more frequently and have already doubled in part.
-This accumulation is attributed, among other things, to an improved diagnosis.
-Secondly, intrauterine devices represent a risk factor for multiple emergences.
-Ascending genital infections and infertility treatments also implement a high risk for it.
+Cases of ectopic pregnancies have increased worldwide and have nearly doubled in the last ten years.
+This increase is attributed, among other things, to improved diagnosis.
+Secondly, intrauterine devices, ascending genital infections and infertility treatments also carry a high risk for ectopic pregnancy.

 Etiology of Ectopic Pregnancy